Meshtastic-Malaysia/CDEBYTE_Modules/README.md

 ### RF switching

-RXEN (indicated with cyan) is used to control an LDO (Microne S2RF, has a similar marking but is not ME6211C33M5G-N) which seems to provide power for the BFU520 LNA (mark starting with WTA, chip identified and [datasheet](BFU520.pdf) found by [@ndoo](https://github.com/ndoo)).
+RXEN (indicated with cyan) is used to control an LDO (Microne S2RF, has a similar marking but is not ME6211C33M5G-N) which seems to provide power for the LNA (IC marked WTA).
+LNA is BFU520 - [datasheet](BFU520.pdf), chip identified by [@ndoo](https://github.com/ndoo).
 RXEN also is used to control the RF switch IC, in conjunction with TXEN below.

 TXEN (indicated with magenta) is used to control a DC-DC converter (Texas Instruments TLV62568) which seems to affect VCCB and VREF2, probably what controls whether the PA is on or not.
 TXEN also is used to control the RF switch IC, in conjunction with RXEN above.